DraganaBegojev/Interactive-Form/README.md

 For example, if the input is empty, the error message will indicate that the field cannot be blank.
 If the input is invalid (e.g., an email with incorrect formatting), a more specific error message will be shown.

+The activities section validates user input in real-time to ensure at least one activity is selected:
+ - Hint Message: If no activity is selected, a hint message is shown to inform the user.
+ - Dynamic Feedback: The message disappears automatically when at least one activity is selected.

 ## Conditional Error Messages

 The form fields feature conditional error messages that provide detailed feedback based on the specific issue with the input.

-If the field is left empty, the error message reads: "The input (name or email) field cannot be left blank."
+If the field is left empty, the error message reads: "The input (name,email, card details) field cannot be left blank."

 If the input is entered but incorrectly formatted, the error message changes to something like: "Input must be in a valid format (e.g., name@domain.com)."